open-edge-platform/infra-managers/host/README.md

 and reconciliation.
 Host Resource Manager collects all of this data, such as CPU, Memory, Disk, GPU, Interfaces and such, with the help of Hardware Discovery Agent (HDA) on the Edge Node.
-The Host Resource Manager stores this data in the inventory so that other components (like UI and Cluster Orchestration) can retrieve and act on it.
+The Host Resource Manager stores this data in the Inventory so that other components (like UI and Cluster Orchestration) can retrieve and act on it.

 Host Manager uses TLS with JWT (Json Web Tokens) technology to make the communication from the orchestrator to the edge